andrewbolt9000/portfolio/about.md

 ## Fretboard Calculator: Scale version 2.0 (Scales)

 The goal of Version 2 was to write software tools that I would personally use but were also polished enough for a public release.
 I chose to make it a desktop app over a web app for many reasons:
-- Not relyant on internet connection nor server.
+- Not reliant on internet connection nor server.
 Offline access.
 - Low latency.
 - Easier MIDI configuration (possibly).
 - Not subsription based